awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

    The secret name must be ASCII letters, digits, or any of the following characters: /\_\+=\.@\-

+1. \(Optional\) In the **Tags** section, you can add one or more tags to your secret\.
+A tag consists of a key and a value that you define\.
+Tags assist with managing your AWS resources\.
+You can create tags that associate resources with your organization's structure, such as Key="Department" and Value="Accounting"\.
+This can help with cost allocation and tracking\.
+You can assign tags to group resources together by the application that uses them \(Key="AppName" and Value="HRDatabase"\)\.
+You can create tags for almost any purpose\.
+Each resource, like a secret, can have several tags attached\.
+For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) on the *AWS Answers* website\.
+**Important**
+Don't store sensitive information about a secret in its tags\.
+Store sensitive information only in the secret value \(the `SecretString` or `SecretBinary` fields\) of the secret where the information is protected with encryption\.

+1. After you complete the **Name**, **Description**, and any **Tags**, choose **Next**\.

 1. \(Optional\) At this point, you can configure rotation for your secret\.
-Because we're working on a "basic" secret without rotation, leave it at **Disable automatic rotation**, and then choose **Next**\.
+Because we're working on a "basic" secret without rotation, keep it as **Disable automatic rotation**, and then choose **Next**\.

    For information about how to configure rotation on new or existing secrets, see [Rotating Your AWS Secrets Manager Secrets](rotating-secrets.md)\.

-1. Review your settings, and then choose **Store secret** to save everything you entered as a new secret in Secrets Manager\.
+1. Review your settings, and then choose **Store secret** to save everything that you entered as a new secret in Secrets Manager\.

 ------
 #### [ Using the AWS CLI or AWS SDK operations ]<a name="proc-create-api"></a>